-It refers to the main chain that is implemented according to bitcoin codebase.
+- Blockchain: It refers to the main chain that is implemented according to the bitcoin codebase.

-It is a chain that allows transfer of assets to the main chain and vice versa.
-So the main benefit is that it can store assets and data that are not possible to store or maybe too expensive to store on the main chain.
+- Sidechain: It is a chain that allows the transfer of assets to the main chain and vice versa.
+So the main benefit is that it can store assets and data that are not possible to store or may be too expensive to store on the main chain.
 Sidechains help in increasing the transaction speed significantly by using pre-mined main chain addresses.

-It is a sidechain that provides a two way peg which allows transfers of cryptocurrency from a mainchain to another mainchain requiring low third party trust.
+- Drivechain: It is a sidechain that provides a two-way peg that allows transfers of cryptocurrency from a mainchain to another mainchain requiring low third-party trust.

-This sidechain allows assets to be moved between multiple mainchains, and thus cancelling counterparty risk, enabling atomic transactions and making chains independent from each other.
+- Pegged Sidechain: This sidechain allows assets to be moved between multiple mainchains, thus canceling counterparty risk, enabling atomic transactions, and making chains independent from each other.